 Yoga Green Book is an online space offering yoga and meditation classes that educate and empower you to be your best self.
 We believe that location-independent holistic tools and an affirming community are needed for healing and optimal health.

 Bias and systemic racism contribute to trauma, mental illnesses, diseases, and death disproportionately impacting Black Americans.
 According to the CDC, Black Americans are more likely to die early from all causes and are 20% more likely to suffer psychological distress than white counterparts.

 Yoga and meditation have been shown to improve cardio and circulatory health, reduce stress, lower blood pressure and blood sugar, boost the immune system, build strength, increase flexibility, and much more.
 Maximizing our health also allows us to realize and reclaim our power so we can foster change individually, communally, and globally.

-Videos are instructional and range in time, level and focus area.
-Whether you want to trim down, tone up, gain flexibility, or find inner peace, we've got your covered.
-New videos are added weekly.
+Our teachers and classes pay homage to Indian and African teachings and texts.
+Videos are instructional and range in time, level, and focus area so you have the time to maintain a consistent, customized practice.
+Whether you want to trim down, tone up, gain flexibility, increase your energy, or find inner peace, we've got you covered.
+New videos are added frequently.

-With a determined mind to see this dream happen coupled with the support of her loving hubby, she created Yoga Green Book.
 The name was inspired by the Negro Motorist Green Book .
-While the original Green Book was a printed guide of businesses that weary segregation-era travelers could trust and safely take refuge in, Yoga Green Book leads black men and women to this online safe space with culturally-affirming teachers using the ancient healing art of yoga to promote wellness.
+The original Green Book was a printed guide of businesses that weary black travelers could trust and safely take refuge in during the era of Jim Crow laws.
+Yoga Green Book leads black people to this online safe space to maximize their health through yoga and meditation.
 Yoga's roots are linked to black and brown people so she believes it is only fitting that this site showcases us.